 Next, you should talk to the attorney in a consultation about their experience handling matters similar to your own.
 While it is unlikely but here she has handled a situation exactly like yours.
-It is likely the case that he or she has run into situations similar to yours enough time to be able to give you a good idea about what your case is likely to look like. this gets back to what I was discussing with you earlier in today's blog post.
-Having a successful experience in a probate case not only means being able to accomplish your goals but also able to avoid making mistakes.
+It is likely the case that they have run into situations similar to yours enough time to give you a good idea about what your case is likely to look like. this gets back to what I was discussing with you earlier in today's blog post.
+Having a successful experience in a probate case means being able to accomplish your goals and being able to avoid making mistakes.
 There is no better way to avoid making mistakes in a probate or estate planning scenario than two an experienced attorney by her side.

 What qualities should you be looking for in an estate planning attorney?

 Good attorneys come in all different sorts of shapes and sizes.
-To say that an attorney must have certain characteristics for you to consider hiring him or her would be a major mistake.
-Rather, I think that different attorneys R better suited to represent people based on the type of personality you have as well as the type of case and circumstances that you are going through.
-Otherwise, I think there are many different types of characteristics that a good probate or estate planning attorney should possess before you hire him or her.
+To say that an attorney must have certain characteristics for you to consider hiring them would be a major mistake.
+Rather, I think that different attorneys R better suited to represent people based on the type of personality you have and the type of case and circumstances that you are going through.
+Otherwise, I think there are many different types of characteristics that a good probate or estate planning attorney should possess before you hire them.

-For me, I would be looking for an attorney who is willing to tell me the truth about my case one be very willing to share information made.
-When it comes to my relationship with clients I always tend to want to overshare rather than under share.
-This way, the client can know what to expect from me when it comes to my level of attention to detail and willingness to communicate openly with him or her.
-The last thing I want is to be in a position where the client thinks I'm trying to hide something or that I am not being honest with him or her.
+I would be looking for an attorney who is willing to tell me the truth about my case one be very willing to share information made.
+When it comes to my relationship with clients, I always tend to overshare rather than under share.
+This way, the client can know what to expect from me regarding my level of attention to detail and willingness to communicate openly with them.
+The last thing I want is to be in a position where the client thinks I'm trying to hide something or am not honest with them.